SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 * `CloudFoundry.csproj`: Multiple changes as follows:
   * GitInfo `PackageReference` added to gather git build information for the App Info endpoint.
-  * GitProperties `Target` added to build the `git.properties` file used by the Git App Info contributor. {JB - restore the underscore before GitProperties}
+  * _GitProperties `Target` added to build the `git.properties` file used by the Git App Info contributor.
   * Added `Steeltoe.Management.CloudFoundry` a package reference to bring in all Management endpoints for use on Cloud Foundry.
   * Added various MySQL package references to enable the use of MySQL in the application.
-* `Program.cs`: Added code to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry, to use CloudFoundry hosting and to setup Steeltoe dynamic logging.
+* `Program.cs`: Added code to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry, to use Cloud Foundry hosting and to setup Steeltoe dynamic logging.
 * `Startup.cs`: Multiple changes, as follows:
   * Code added to `ConfigureServices()` to use the Steeltoe MySQL connector.
   * Code added to `ConfigureServices()` to add a custom health contributor, `MySqlHealthContributor`, to the service container.